Database requirements

 Network requirements

 • The database should be located on the same network as Deep Security Manager.
-The network should have a 1 GB LAN connection to ensure unhindered communication between the two.
-(WAN connections are not recommended.)
+The network should have a 1 GB LAN connection to ensure unhindered communication between the two (WAN connections are not recommended).
 The same applies to additional Deep Security Manager nodes.
-2 ms latency or less is recommended for the connection from the manager to the database.
+2 milliseconds latency or less is recommended for the connection from the manager to the database.

 • Databases hosted in the cloud should not use multiple availability zones ("multi-AZ"), which can increase network latency.